remotion-dev/remotion/packages/docs/docs/offthreadvideo.md

 ## Performance tips

 Avoid embedding a video beyond it's end (for example: Rendering a 5 second video inside 10 second composition).
-To create parity with the `<Video>` element, the video still display it's last frame in that case.
+To create parity with the `<Video>` element, the video still displays its last frame in that case.
 However, to fetch the last frame specifically is a significantly more expensive operation than a frame from a known timestamp.

 ## See also